Past Gorilla Doctors

 Dr. Braum volunteered for Gorilla Doctors in 2002 and returned from 2008 to 2011 as regional field veterinarian.
 She performed interventions on sick and injured gorillas in Rwanda, Uganda, and DRC, helped care for orphan gorillas, and also helped support Gorilla Doctors’ domestic animal health work.

 Dr. Spelman worked for Gorilla Doctors from 2006 to 2009 as regional veterinary manager.
 She expanded the Gorilla Doctors team, established in-country administrative procedures, and collected important data on respiratory disease outbreaks in mountain gorillas.
 She is now writing, teaching biology, and working part-time as a clinical veterinarian.

 From 2006 to 2007, Dr. Gardner worked as Gorilla Doctors’ regional field veterinarian, responding to emergency cases in all three countries, training other staff members, and organizing the Gorilla Conservation Employee Health Program.
 Now based in based in South Lanarkshire in Scotland, Dr. David works as a partner at the ARMAC Veterinary Group.

 Dr. Felicia Nutter

-From 2002 to 2006 Dr. Nutter worked for Gorilla Doctors as a regional field veterinarian responsible for much of the project’s regional management.
-She oversaw Gorilla Doctors’ domestic animal health and research programs, co-founded the orphan care program with Dr. Whittier, and helped start the employee health program.
+From 2002 to 2006 Dr. Nutter served as a regional field veterinarian responsible the project’s regional management.
+She oversaw the domestic animal health and research programs, co-founded the orphan care program with Dr. Whittier, and helped start the employee health program.
 Currently, she is the Senior Technical Officer for the USAID RESPOND Project and a research professor at Tuft’s Veterinary School.

 Dr. Chris Whittier